IsaccRojas/Engine/README.md

 **Scripts** represent an interface that allows the user specify the behavior of methods controlled by an **Executor**, with the following exposed virtual methods:

-- `init()`: will be called when the Script is queued for execution in an Executor, only the first time it is executed.
+- `Script::_init()`: will be called when the Script is queued for execution in an Executor, only the first time it is executed.
-- `base()`: will be called every time the Script is queued for execution in an Executor and execution is called.
+- `Script::_base()`: will be called every time the Script is queued for execution in an Executor and execution is called.
-- `kill()`: will be called every time the Script is queued for killing in an Executor and the killing is called. `base()` will not be called after this occurs.
+- `Script::_kill()`: will be called every time the Script is queued for killing in an Executor and the killing is called. `Script::_base()` will not be called after this occurs.

 The Scripts contain various flags that dictate this behavior set and unset by Executors.
 Executors must be provided with an instantiation of an implementation of **AllocatorInterface**, which can be